 To establish a default database, you must have some privilege on an object in that database.
 Once defined, the default database remains in effect until the end of a session or until it is replaced by a subsequent DATABASE statement.

 Default Database for a Stored Procedure

 Stored procedures can contain SQL statements with unqualified object references.
-The default database that Vantage uses for the unqualified object references depends on whether the CREATE PROCEDURE statement includes the SQL SECURITY clause and, if it does, which option the SQL SECURITY clause specifies.
+The default database that Teradata Database uses for the unqualified object references depends on whether the CREATE PROCEDURE statement includes the SQL SECURITY clause and, if it does, which option the SQL SECURITY clause specifies.

 - Fully-qualified names, see Referencing Object Names in a Request or Object Names.

-- Using the creator, invoker, or owner of the stored procedure as the default database, see CREATE PROCEDURE in Teradata Vantage™ - SQL Data Definition Language Syntax and Examples, B035-1144.
+- Teradata Database using the creator, invoker, or owner of the stored procedure as the default database, see CREATE PROCEDURE in Teradata Vantage™ SQL Data Definition Language Syntax and Examples, B035-1144.